 • Search through a massive collection of books, journals, newspaper articles, e-journals, e-books, theses, conference proceedings and more.

-When you find the item you want you'll see its shelf number, this will help you find it in the library.
+When you find the item you want you'll see its shelf or class number, this will help you find it in the library.
 For online items, like eBooks, click on the link to read it online or download it!

 Citation searching allows you to follow the research path forward and backwards in time, enabling you to understand how a research area has developed.